-If you enjoy specialty coffee, Berlin is a city in which you are spoilt for choice: however, nowhere does coffee quite like The Barn.
-This minimalist yet cosy coffee shop is dedicated to serving up proper coffee without the frills: you won’t find decaf beans, or substitute milks here.
-Perhaps slightly pretentiously, The Barn insists that you sit and truly appreciate your coffee – the lack of WiFi discourages visitors from hanging around for very long, or concentrating on anything other than what they’re drinking.
+If you enjoy speciality coffee, Berlin is a city in which you are spoilt for choice: however, nowhere does coffee quite like The Barn.
+This minimalist yet cosy coffee shop is dedicated to serving up proper coffee without the frills: you won’t find decaf beans or substitute milks here.
+Perhaps slightly pretentiously, The Barn insists that you sit and truly appreciate your coffee – the lack of WiFi discourages visitors from hanging around for very long or concentrating on anything other than what they’re drinking.

 Bonanza also roasts its own coffee beans, and their roastery in Kreuzberg is an airy and quiet space made for serious coffee drinkers to stay and relax whilst flicking through a magazine and sipping a cup of coffee.
 Alternatively, their coffee shop branch in Prenzlauerberg has a livelier atmosphere.

 The Visit is a sleek and minimalist café and roastery based in Kreuzberg.
 The coffee shop’s unique interior invites you to relax and stay for a while: choose to sit at one of their marble tables, or spread yourself across the tiered steps and make use of the free WiFi: perfect for solo coffee drinkers.
 The Visit also offers a tasty range of sandwiches, salads, and cakes, as well as cooked items such as banana pancakes topped with salted caramel and popcorn, or a creamy coconut and mango chia pudding.

 If you’re after an afternoon snack whilst exploring Kreuzberg, make sure to visit Brammibal’s Donuts, where you can find delicious vegan doughnuts and bagels in a range of flavours, such as pumpkin spice, banana and coconut, and earl grey: all of the sweetness without any of the guilt.